Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/README.md

     ```

+  **Manual Purview action (until API support ships):** after `30-Foundry-RegisterResources.ps1` and `31-Foundry-ConfigureContentSafety.ps1` finish, sign into the Purview portal and navigate to **Data Security Posture > Recommendations > Secure interactions for enterprise AI apps** (a.k.a. **Capture interactions for enterprise AI apps**).
+Enable the recommendation for each Azure AI Foundry account/project that will publish chats.
+The "Enable Data Security for AI Interactions" switch cannot be set via API yet, so this manual step is required to collect Foundry chat interactions.

+  **Content Safety script behavior:** if `foundry.contentSafety` is missing, the script logs "No foundry.contentSafety" and skips configuration so the rest of the tag run continues.
+When an endpoint is present but the Key Vault secret info is omitted or local auth is disabled, the script automatically requests an Entra ID access token for `https://cognitiveservices.azure.com` (works with system-assigned managed identities) and uses it to call the Content Safety REST APIs.
+Supplying a Key Vault secret still works when you prefer key-based auth.
+In either mode, every Foundry project listed under `foundry.resources` inherits the blocklists/items defined in the spec.

 5. **Review dashboards** in Purview and Defender, then export evidence with `17-Export-ComplianceInventory.ps1`, `21-Export-Audit.ps1`, and `34-Validate-Posture.ps1`.

 ## Running inside GitHub Codespaces